Addition of Louisville will benefit ACC

 Join us for a live webcast this Wednesday

-Ron Wellman, the dean of athletics directors in the Atlantic Coast Conference, has elevated the Wake Forest University athletics program to its greatest level in school history.
-Since being named to the position in October, 1992, he has helped lead Wake Forest's teams to unprecedented success both on the field and off.
+Wellman, the dean of athletics directors in the Atlantic Coast Conference, has elevated the Wake Forest University athletics program to its greatest level in school history.
+Since being named to the position in October, 1992, he has helped lead Wake's teams to unprecedented success both on the field and off.

 Wellman is only the fifth person to assume the top position in the athletic department at Wake Forest during the modern era of intercollegiate sports, following Pat Preston, Jim Weaver, Bill Gibson and Dr. Gene Hooks, Wake Forest's athletic director from 1964 through 1992.

-Entering his 21st year in 2012-13, Wellman has played a large role in the shaping of intercollegiate athletics on a regional and national level.
-A member of the NCAA Division I Men's Basketball Championship committee, he has previously chaired both the NCAA Division I Management Council and the NCAA Baseball Committee.
+Entering his 22nd year in 2013-14, Wellman has played a large role in the shaping of intercollegiate athletics on a regional and national level.
+The chairman of the NCAA Division I Men's Basketball Championship committee in 2013-14, he has previously chaired both the NCAA Division I Management Council and the NCAA Baseball Committee.
 Wellman is a former president of the Division I-A Athletic Directors' Association and has served on the NCAA Diversity Leadership Strategic Planning Committee and chaired the NCAA Baseball Academic Enhancement Committee.
-He will chair the Men's Basketball Championship committee in 2013-14.

 Wake Forest athletics has never been more prominent on the national scene than it has in recent years.
-The football program has made four bowl appearances in the past six seasons, while the men's basketball program has earned an NCAA Tournament berth twice in the past four years.
+The football program has made four bowl appearances in the past seven seasons, while the men's basketball program has earned a postseason invitation in 18 of the last 23 seasons.

-The men's soccer program has been to four of the past six College Cups, while field hockey has appeared in nine Final Fours in the last 12 years.
+The men's soccer program has been to four of the past seven College Cups, while field hockey has appeared in nine Final Fours in the last 13 years.
 The men's and women's golf programs are perennial postseason contenders, with the women winning back-to-back ACC titles in 2009 and 2010.
-Both the men's and women's tennis teams have been ranked among the top teams in the country over the last several seasons.
+The men's tennis team was ranked among the top teams in the country in 2013.

 Wellman's efforts in leading Wake Forest's rise to prominence have not gone unnoticed.
 In 2007-08, he was honored by two organizations.
 Street & Smith's Sports Business Journal named him College Athletic Director of the Year.
 The National Association of Collegiate Directors of Athletics (NACDA) selected Wellman as its AstroTurf AD of the Year for the Southeast Region--the second time in his career he has received that honor.